KirtirajChaudhari/IdBoundaryDetection/README.md

 3. **Rectification**: A projective transform is applied using the four corners to warp the card into a canonical, top-down view (e.g., 600×400 px).

-**The Sell**: "We segment the card region first, then we use simple geometric principles (minimum bounding box) on that mask to locate the four corners and rectify the image."

 ---

 ## 🚀 Quick Start (Windows PowerShell)